 Day 4: Darcha to Zing Zing Bar

 The ride wasn’t easy at all.
-The climbs were knee wrenching and cold winds only added to our woes.
+The climbs were knee wrenching, and cold winds only added to our woes.
 However, a bunch of Indian Army people offering kheer outside the temple was such a delight.
-It made us relaxed and rejuvenated again for the
+It made us relaxed and rejuvenated again for the ride ahead.

 We had our food and rested for an hour at the lower Zing Zing bar before heading ahead.
-The sunshine started looking like a myth and anything warm had to be consumed or savored instantly.
+The sunshine started looking like a myth, and we had to consume anything warm or savored instantly.
 I was at 4200 mt and had a slight headache probably due to lower oxygen level and high altitude.

-The night was spent at a Dhaba were we met a big group of cyclist heading to Leh.
+The night was spent at a Dhaba where we met a big group of a cyclist heading to Leh.
 Our friends from Bangladesh and Europe also joined us here.
 It was fun catching up with people here.
-We ended our day by cooking our first meal which was Dalia and Dal.
-It was good enough to help us with the sleep and give us enough energy for next day ride to mighty Baralacha.
+We ended our day by cooking our first meal, which was Dalia and Dal.
+It was good enough to help us with the sleep and give us enough energy for the next day ride to mighty Baralacha.